Skip to navigation Skip to main content

 The watchIgnores Set starts with a default **/node_modules/** entry.

-Watch JavaScript Dependencies Jump to heading
+Watch JavaScript Dependencies

-When in --watch mode, Eleventy will spider the dependencies of your JavaScript Templates (.11ty.js), JavaScript Data Files (.11tydata.js or _data/**/*.js), or Configuration File (usually .eleventy.js) to watch those files too.
+When in --watch mode, Eleventy will spider the dependencies of your JavaScript Templates (.11ty.js), JavaScript Data Files (.11tydata.js or _data/**/*.js), or Configuration File (usually eleventy.config.js) to watch those files too.
 Files in node_modules directories are ignored.
 This feature is enabled by default.

 module.exports = function(eleventyConfig) {